-SEEKING WOMAN OF COLOR VETERAN IN THE DC AREA FOR BOARD POSITION WITH DOMESTIC VIOLENCE NON-PROFIT
+SEEKING FEMALE VETERAN OF COLOR IN THE DC AREA FOR BOARD POSITION WITH DOMESTIC VIOLENCE NON-PROFIT

 The Survivant Organization (TSO), a non-profit dedicated to assisting female victims of domestic and sexual violence aged 16-24 needs a WOMAN OF COLOR - FEMALE VETERAN between the ages of 24-35 to join our board ASAP to help us serve ALL GIRLS & YOUNG WOMEN with an informed and INTERSECTIONAL approach.
 The following POSITIONS are VACANT:

 You must CURRENTLY LIVE in the DC METRO AREA to be eligible for these opportunities!

 2) GRANTS/FUNDING STREAM COORDINATOR.